 As retailers began to realize they could draw big crowds by discounting prices, Black Friday became the day to shop, with lots of bargains.
 Black Friday is a long day, with stores opening at 9 p.m. the night before or 3 am. in the morning on the actual Friday.
 It's just amazing to me that hordes of people stand in line for items they may or may not need, just because it's a bargain.
 For those of you who don't want to stand in an actual line, there are plenty of Black Friday sales online.

-Maybe you're already out there today, and if you are, I hope you brought some chocolate to give you energy throughout the day.
-At home shopping online?
+Planning to be at the stores Friday morning/Thursday night?
+Bring some chocolate to give you energy throughout the day.
+At home in your jammies shopping online?
 You'll have plenty of time to make and enjoy this delicious Black Friday Cake!
 This is an adaptation of the original Hershey's Black Magic Cake.